modernfidelity/Encoding.com---Drupal-6-Module/README.markdown

 By default, this module uses HTML5 to render the video player.
 You might want to use a different player instead, such as one of the many popular Flash players there are available.

-This modules doesn't provide as yet an automated way to do this.
-Instead, a theme hook is provided for theme developers to implement.
-This should make it fairly simple for them to render the video in any way they wish.
-The name of this hook is `theme_panda_formatter_default`.

-Copyright (c) 2010 New Bamboo.
-Distributed under the terms of the MIT License.
-See LICENSE file for details